-Video shows IMPD officer punching IPS student outside high school
+IMPD officer who appears to punch IPS student in video placed on administrative leave

 When an IPS student steps in his way, the officer punches him.
 The punch sends the student to the pavement.

 Just before it happens, someone is heard off camera calmly saying, “Y’all need to chill out.”
 An IPS officer is then seen at the end of the video.
+The officer in question has been placed on administrative leave, according to the department.

 IPS released the following statement: